mbasagoitia/musician-website/public/content/pages/teaching/teaching.md

   they want to project themselves.
 I believe that sharing my genuine passion for music and my love for the violin is the best starting point.
 I think of teaching as a discovery journey.
-The teacher's role should be of assistance in discovering the traditions of the great violinists as well as finding their own voice and expression.
+The teacher's role should be of assistance in discovering the traditions of the great violinists as well as encouraging students to find their own voice and expression.
 I commit to help my students to explore a wide variety of violin playing traditions (violin schools and techniques) and styles (composers and genres).
 In addition to this, I encourage them to develop their own musical personality and to be aware of their bodies as they engage in sound production.</p> <p>I incorporate body mapping concepts such as naturalness as a guiding principle (finding what is comfortable and efficient), interdependence of all elements involved in violin playing (proportions and balance), and the relationship of mind to muscles (mental control over physical movement).</p><p>In my training, I have discovered that understanding the language of music from an analitical point of view has helped me to better express myself.
 I encourage musical analysis to improve expression, coherence, and memorization.</p> <p>I strongly believe that music should ultimately connect the community functioning as a social unifier while celebrating diversity.
 In my studio I intend to create a comfortable atmosphere for everyone to share who they are and explore music together.</p>
 studio_policy: >-
   <li>30/45/60 minutes in-person or virtual lessons offered.</li><li> Multiple
   payment method options--Zelle, Paypal, Venmo, cash, check, etc. </li> <li>